mocks-server/website/docs/guides-proxy-route-variants.md

 ];
 ```

-Note that __the order in which the _routes_ are added to a _mock_ matters__, so, if you add this route at the beggining of a mock, every request will be proxied, but if you add it to the end of the mock, only requests not matching with other routes will be proxied:
+Note that __the order in which the _routes_ are added to a _mock_ matters__, so, if you add this route at the beginning of a mock, every request will be proxied, but if you add it to the end of the mock, only requests not matching with other routes will be proxied:

 ```json
 // mocks/mocks.json